rkp8000/S5-regression/README.md

 $ sbatch 2_token_test.slurm
 ```

-(Note: do not run both of these at the same time since they both write to the epochs_clf and epochs_rgr directories.)
+(Note: do not run both of these at the same time since they both read/write to the same cache directories.)

 # From the original authors: